-An ancient Incan citadel and top of most travellers bucket-list, Machu Picchu is an awe-inspiring sight and a must-see for all intrepid travellers.
-Perched at 2,430 metres in the eastern mountains of Peru, Macchu Picchu has enchanted all who have made the journey to see its ancient ruins since its rediscovery in 1911.
+An ancient Incan citadel and top of most travelers bucket-list, Machu Picchu is an awe-inspiring sight and a must-see for all intrepid travelers.
+Perched at 2,430 meters in the eastern mountains of Peru, Macchu Picchu has enchanted all who have made the journey to see its ancient ruins since its rediscovery in 1911.

 Constructed in a classical Inca style the monument is a protected UNESCO World Heritage Site and a major attraction for all who choose to travel to Peru.
-As the world’s most recognisable icon of the Inca civilisation, Machu Picchu dates back to around 1450 and is nestled between breathtaking mountain peaks, making for spectacular views and photo opportunities for those on a tour of Machu Picchu.
+As the world’s most recognizable icon of the Inca civilization, Machu Picchu dates back to around 1450 and is nestled between breathtaking mountain peaks, making for spectacular views and photo opportunities for those on a tour of Machu Picchu.

 As well as its amazing backdrop, there are three main structures to explore within the site itself: Intihuatana, a ritual stone sculpture, the Temple of the Sun and the Room of Three Windows.
 There are also hundreds of man-made terraces, historically used for complex farming techniques, and a charming population of native llamas.

 There are different options on how to travel to Machu Picchu, but the most accessible and popular route is to take the scenic train from Cuzco or the Sacred Valley to Aguas Calientes, the nearest town to the monument.
 From here, you can reach the entrance either on foot or by an array of transport services available in the town.

 Alternatively, the most intrepid travelers might opt to trek the Inca Trail.
 The full Inca Trail can take four to five days of moderate trekking to complete, although shorter and one-day options are also available to enable everyone to feel the accomplishment of completing the hike to Machu Picchu.